Mikulas-Knazovicky/FAO_sweet_potato/README.md

-Analysis of Sweet potato date from FAOSTAT
+Analysis of Sweet potato data from FAOSTAT